-Top 20 most expensive CSGO stickers in history | Dexerto.com
+Top 20 most expensive CSGO stickers in history - Dexerto

 The star-studded lineup would be subsequently forbidden from attending the next Major (DreamHack Winer 2014), following KQLY’s VAC ban.

 Taking the number one spot is, of course, the iBUYPOWER Holo.
-Given that most of the more expensive stickers have some kind of narrative associated to them, its no surprise that this one takes top honors.
+Given that most of the more expensive stickers have some kind of narrative associated with them, it’s no surprise that this one takes top honors.

-Exclusively pulled from the more expensive EMS Katowice (2014) Challengers capsule, this sticker is mainly responsible for such a surge in price of all the aforementioned Katowice (2014 stickers).
-If you're looking to snag one, the capsule will set you back a good chunk of change.
-Or you could look to buy one outright, that's if you're lucky enough to spot one on the market...
+Exclusively pulled from the more expensive EMS Katowice (2014) Challengers capsule, this sticker is mainly responsible for such a surge in the price of all the aforementioned Katowice (2014 stickers).
+If you’re looking to snag one, the capsule will set you back a good chunk of change.
+Or you could look to buy one outright, that’s if you’re lucky enough to spot one on the market…

 So that’s it, that rounds up the most expensive stickers in CS:GO history.
 While Katowice (2014) stickers dominate the rankings, a couple of rogue stickers managed to creep their way into the top 20.